Kushi (2001 film): Filming

 Producer A. M. Rathnam noted in September 2000 that the filming would be completed by December and the film would release for Sankranthi festival in January 2001.

 Music

 Mani Sharma composed the film's soundtrack, which was released in CDs along with cassettes, by Aditya Music.
 The song "Aaduvari Maatalaku", originally written by Pingali for Missamma (1955), was remixed by Mani Sharma with vocals by Murali.

 Mani Sharma reused the songs "Ammaye Sannaga" and "Ye Mera Jaha" as "Achchacho Punnagai" and "Kadhal Oru," respectively, in the Tamil film Shahjahan (2001).
+He also reused the song "Cheliya Cheliya" as "Sakiye Sakiye" in the Tamil film Youth (2002).